 Common Distribution Rules for Trusts

 Now, for each of these four categories of trusts, you can establish a variety of ongoing distribution rules.
 Ongoing distribution rules allow the Trustee to make payments to your child until he or she is old enough to receive their inheritance or until your child’s death.
-The most common ongoing distribution rules include:
+The most common ongoing distribution rules when creating trusts for children include:

 - A distribution of income.
 (Although we recommend that this start at age 21 or later.)